 A Quarter of the Daily Population Doesn’t Live in Luxembourg

 Luxembourg is one of the least-populated countries in Europe with less than 600,000 people, yet every day an additional 200,000 workers come in from surrounding countries, primarily France, Germany and Belgium.
 Luxembourg has one of the best quality of life indexes in Europe, but it also is one of the most expensive countries in the world to live in.

 It isn’t just the 200,000 daily commuters who are foreigners in the country.
 A massive 46% of the country’s residents are expats.
-This was readily apparent in the four days we were there.
-While our first Couchsurfing host was a local, our next two were from Spain and Bangladesh.
-The restaurants in town had a huge range of cuisines catering to all the cultures living there…but we didn’t have the budget to sample them.
+This was readily apparent in the four days I was there.
+While my first Couchsurfing host was a local, my next two were from Spain and Bangladesh.
+The restaurants in town had a huge range of cuisines catering to all the cultures living there…but I didn’t have the budget to sample them.

 Most Citizens are “Quint-Lingual”

 Yeah, I coined that word, but it just wouldn’t sound right to merely call Luxembourgers bilingual.
 The locals grow up learning French, German and Luxembourgish in primary school, and then English in secondary school.
 Many also learn an additional language, especially if their family wasn’t from Luxembourg.
 Expats who come in primarily learn French, but can also learn the other three languages while maintaining their home language.
 The Luxembourgish language is similar to German and French (a German base with a French twist, as my Couchsurfing host put it).
 If you plan to live there, it’s possible to get by in the country just speaking French.